 Berkeley Hillel Prize

-Berkeley Hillel’s First Annual Essay Competition
+The Berkeley Hillel Prize: Berkeley Hillel’s Second Annual Essay Competition

 The Berkeley Hillel Prize is an essay competition open to all UC Berkeley, SF State, and Stanford students.
 All pieces will be read by a group of UC Berkeley professors, peers and Hillel staff.
 Essays will be judged based on creativity, quality of writing, and interest in the piece.
 Pieces must be at between 750 and 1,000 words and submitted on the Berkeley Hillel website by 11:59 p.m. on April 20, 2020.

 Second Place: $1,500